-Emissions in category 1.A Fuel Combustion Activities include emissions from fuel combustion for heat and electricity production in industrial processes, transportation, etc. However, fuel is also used for non-energy needs (for example, as solvents, lubricants, etc.; as feedstock for ammonia, rubber, plastic production, etc.; as a reducing agent - coke in the blast furnaces).
-Emissions from non-energy fuel use are presented in the IPPU sector in the following sub-categories:
+Emissions in category 1.A "Fuel Combustion Activities" include emissions from fuel combustion for heat and electricity production in industrial processes, transportation, etc. However, fuel is also used for non-energy needs (for example, as solvents, lubricants, etc.; as feedstock for ammonia, rubber, plastic production, etc.; as a reducing agent - coke in the blast furnaces).
+Emissions from nonenergy fuel use are presented in the sector "IPPU" in the following sub-categories:

-- 2.B.1 Ammonia Production natural gas as a raw material in production of ammonia; - 2.C.1 Iron and Steel Production non-energy use of coke in production of pig iron in the blast furnace process; - 2.C.2 Ferroalloys Production coke in production of ferroalloys; - 2.B.8 Petrochemical and Carbon Black Production coal raw material for carbon black production; - 2.D.1 Lubricants Use non-energy use of oils; - 2.D.2 Paraffin Wax Use non-energy use of paraffin in manufacture of industrial products.
+2.B.1 "Ammonia Production" - natural gas as a raw material in production of ammonia;

+2.C.1 "Iron and Steel Production" - non-energy use of coke in production of pig iron in the blast furnace process;

+2.C.2 "Ferroalloys Production" - coke in production of ferroalloys;

+2.B.8 "Petrochemical and Carbon Black Production" - coal raw material for carbon black production;

+2.D.1 "Lubricants Use" - non-energy use of oils;

+2.D.2 "Paraffin Wax Use" - non-energy use of paraffin in manufacture of industrial products.